 Even as I write this, months after it happened, my blood continues to boil.
 Why wasn’t I allowed on this ride?
 Why couldn’t I have had just a few minutes of childlike glee?
-Why must so many fun things (like going to the park, see this previous blog post on “Playgrounds for Everyone”) be the exclusive right of kids and their parents?
+Why must so many fun things be the exclusive right of kids and their parents?
 Why me?!?

 I don’t have answers—or I don’t have answers that fully satisfy me.
 I am certain that the slights we childless women endure are not all intentional, while I am also certain that they feel like they come in wave after crashing wave.